 What is Conner Prairie?

-At Conner Prairie, you’ll find several themed historic areas to explore: Lenape Camp, Conner Homestead, 1836 Prairietown, 1859 Balloon Voyage,1863 Civil War Journey: Raid on Indiana and the new Nature Walk.
+At Conner Prairie, from April-October, you’ll find several themed historic areas to explore: Lenape Camp, Conner Homestead, 1836 Prairietown, 1859 Balloon Voyage,1863 Civil War Journey: Raid on Indiana and the Nature Walk.
 In each area "look, don’t touch" becomes "look, touch, smell, taste and hear” as you live history first-hand.
-Explore 200 beautiful, wooded acres and discover fun daily activities, themed days and exciting ways to experience the past with your family.
+Explore 200 beautiful, wooded acres and discover fun daily activities and exciting ways to experience the past with your family.
 Don’t miss the Animal Encounters Barn where you can get up close with your favorite farm friends!

 Adventure awaits you inside the Welcome Center with Discovery Station, the year round play and learning area built just for kids.
 Visit Create.Connect where changing experiments satisfy all ages... you might build a machine that moves, tame the power of the wind, or spark up some fun with electricity.
 Create a masterpiece or two in Craft Corner, with new activities offered every week.